KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 | Export-driven pass | Repeat the flow quickly | Capture responses with `export`, parse values with `jq`, and reuse tokens in curl commands |

 > [!important]
 > The manual pass matters.
 Cognito's `Session` value changes as the flow moves from `SELECT_CHALLENGE` to `PASSWORD` to `SOFTWARE_TOKEN_MFA`.
-Copying those values by hand once or twice makes the sequence much easier to remember later.
+Copying those values manually once or twice makes the sequence much easier to remember later.

 ### 1. Export Base Values For CLI Testing